-The variables included in all the datasets are detailed in the "NDNS RP Yr5-6 List of Variables" document in the data section of the documentation.
+The variables included in all the datasets are detailed in the "NDNS RP Yr7-8 UK Variable list" document in the data section of the documentation.
 This document is the best place to look in order to plan your analysis.
 It includes:

-- Major categories of variables (e.g. General Health, Blood Sample, Day Level Dietary Nutrients) - Sub categories of variables (e.g. Longstanding illness (within General Health), Measurements from laboratory analysis (within the Blood Sample, Urine Collection and DLW sample sections), Nutrients including supplements (within Day Level Dietary Nutrients) - Source of each variable (e.g. Individual questionnaire, Diary, Nurse visit, Self-completion booklet, Laboratory, Derived variable etc.)
+- Major categories of variables (e.g. General Health, Blood Sample, Day Level Dietary Nutrients) - Sub categories of variables (e.g. Longstanding illness (within General Health), Measurements from laboratory analysis (within the Blood Sample and Urine Collection sections), Nutrients including supplements (within Day Level Dietary Nutrients) - Source of each variable (e.g. Individual questionnaire, Diary, Nurse visit, Self-completion booklet, Laboratory, Derived variable etc.)

-Details of the question wording relating to a variable in the household and individual datasets is provided in the interview section documentation for the appropriate survey year (all variables in the dataset are given by name in the copy of the interview schedules provided on the UK Data Archive).
-The "NDNS RP Yr5-6 Derived Variables" document on the UK Data Archive provides information on how the variables were derived.
+Details of the question wording relating to a variable in the household and individual datasets is provided in the interview section documentation for the appropriate survey year.
+The "NDNS RP Yr7-8 UK Derived Variables" document provides information on how the variables were derived.

-Missing values conventions
+4.4 Missing values conventions

 Missing value conventions are applied to most of the derived variables as well as the original questionnaire variables.
-The "NDNS RP Yr5-6 Derived Variables" specification should be consulted for details.
+The "NDNS RP Yr7-8 UK Derived Variables" specification should be consulted for details.

 - -1 Not applicable.
 This code is used to signify that a particular variable did not apply to a given participant because of internal routing (e.g. questions for children only) or because the participant did not participate in a particular element of the survey (e.g. refused a nurse visit). - -4 Question not applicable to survey year.
-This code indicates that that particular question was not asked/or element was not in a survey year.
-For example as 24-hour urine questions were only asked of Year 5 respondents, Year 6 respondents will be coded as -4 at the variable Na\mmol\24h\ALL\Corrected. - -8 Don't know/Can't say - -9 No answer/Refusal
+This code indicates that that particular question was not asked/or element was not in a survey year. - -8 Don't know/Can't say - -9 No answer/Refusal

-The above conventions apply to the majority of the variables on the data, however some variables have been attributed specific missing value codes, for example blood and urine results on the individual dataset, and "5-A-Day" variables on the dietary data files.
+The above conventions apply to the majority of the variables on the data, however some variables have been attributed specific missing value codes, for example blood and urine results on the individual dataset, and "5 A Day" variables on the dietary data files.
 The description for each of the missing value codes are specified in the each variable value label.

-For a full list of variables on the dataset and to which survey they apply see the "NDNS RP Yr5-6 List of Variables".
+For a full list of variables on the dataset and to which survey they apply see the "NDNS RP Yr7-8 UK Variable list".

-Merging datasets
+4.5 Merging datasets